 If you'd like to get in touch, please email me at email@example.com.

-- I am giving a talk at the fourth Symposium on the Foundations of Mathematics, 9–11 October 2017, at the Munich Center for Mathematical Philosophy.
-Do come along!
+- I gave a talk at the fourth Symposium on the Foundations of Mathematics, 9–11 October 2017, at the Munich Center for Mathematical Philosophy.

 - My book chapter on Tarski is now published in The History of Philosophical and Formal Logic: From Aristotle to Tarski (M. Antonutti Marfori and A. Malpass, eds.), Bloomsbury, 2017.